-- Connect the RJ45 side of the serial cable to the port on the front of the Cisco switch marked "CONSOLE." - 2.
+- 1. Connect the RJ45 side of the serial cable to the port on the front of the Cisco switch marked CONSOLE. - 2.
 Connect the other end of the cable to the laptop computer. - 3.
-Start the Hyper Terminal application.
-Configure the terminal settings to: - 9600 - 8 - N - 1 - No Flow Control - VT100 Emulation - 4.
+Start a console terminal, such as HyperTerminal.
+Configure the terminal settings to: - 9600 baud - 8 bits - no parity - 1 stop bit - no flow control - VT100 emulation - 4.
 At the command prompt in the terminal emulation window, type enable.
 This will put you in administrative mode. - 5.
 At the prompt, type ibm and press B. The prompt will change from a > to a # to indicate you are in administrative mode. - 6.
 Type show run to show the current configuration information.
 Make note of the current settings and then logoff from the session.